 Should I walk on a bruised, sprained ankle?

 If a fracture has been ruled out, bearing weight to your personal pain tolerance is encouraged.
 Pain-free walking encourages blood flow.
-If it hurts too much to walk normally, focus on non-weight-bearing sprained ankle treatment until your strength improves.
+If it hurts too much to walk normally, focus on non-weight-bearing mobility exercises until your strength improves.

 Why shouldn’t I use ice on my sprained ankle?